Cacti/plugin_syslog/README.md

 ## ChangeLog

---- develop ---
+--- 2.8 ---

 * issue#115: Some field where not corrected following the version change

 * issue#116: Background process fail to operate syslog_coming table; syslog_process.php fail if current workdir is not CACTI_TOP

-* issue#1117: Export of rules does not work when using db other than Cacti
+* issue#117: Export of rules does not work when using db other than Cacti

 --- 2.7 ---